natetowsley/obsidian_sync/01 School/Reedley College/Courses/Fall 2024/CSCI-58/Coding in Python.md

 - import camelcase
 - to uninstall: Manage packages, uninstall
 # Procedural Programming
-- Procedural Programming: Writing programs made of functions tht perform specific tasks
+- Procedural Programming: Writing programs made of functions that perform specific tasks
     - Procedures typically operate on data items that are separate from the procedures
     - Data items commonly passed from one procedure to another
     - Focus: To create procedures that operate on the program’s data
 # Object Oriented Programming
-- Object-Oriented programming: focusessd on creating objects
+- Object-Oriented programming: focused on creating objects
 - Object: entity that contains data and procedures
     - Data is known as data attributes and procedures are known as methods
         - Methods perform operations on the data attributes